Access to Medicinal Cannabis in Australia

 State Health Department Requirements

-In most cases both TGA and state health department approval is required before beginning to prescribe a medicinal cannabis product.
+In some cases, both TGA and state health department approval is required before beginning to prescribe a medicinal cannabis product.
 Each state has their own requirements for medicinal cannabis products and some will only allow for specialists in the relevant field to apply for approval.
 State and territory requirements also vary depending on the medicinal cannabis product itself.
-For example, preparations containing 98% cannabidiol (CBD) and no more than 2% of other cannabinoids are classified as ‘Schedule 4’ which do not require state or territory authorisation, with the exception of Queensland and Tasmania.
-Most other medicinal cannabis products fall under ‘Schedule 8’ which do require state and territory approval.
+For example, preparations containing 98% cannabidiol (CBD) and no more than 2% of other cannabinoids are classified as ‘Schedule 4’ which do not require state or territory authorisation, with the exception of Tasmania.
+Most other medicinal cannabis products fall under ‘Schedule 8’ which may require state and territory approval.
+As mentioned already, in NSW since October 2019 state department notification is not required unless patients are identified as

 View each state medicinal cannabis requirements: